 Yoga for Stress Relief

 Even beginners tend to feel less stressed and more relaxed after their first class.
 Some yoga styles use specific meditation techniques to quiet the constant “mind chatter” that often underlies stress.
 Other yoga styles depend on deep breathing techniques to focus the mind on the breath.
 When this happens the mind calms.
-This is why Kim ends her classes with a meditation/hypnosis session.

 Among yoga’s anti-stress benefits are a host of biochemical responses.
 For example, there is a decrease in catecholamines, the hormones produced by the adrenal glands in response to stress.
 Lowering levels of hormone neurotransmitters — dopamine, norepinephrine, and epinephrine — creates a feeling of calm.
 Some research points to a boost in the hormone oxytocin.
 This is the so-called “trust” and “bonding” hormone that’s associated with feeling relaxed and connected to others.